“It takes a thousand voices to tell a single story”

 A Participatory Turn

 Things are different now.
 I drink the nasty brew, and when I feel her in the room I say I say “come on down!” and visualize a shag rug-lined corkscrew that she pours through like a cat, rubbing and purring, and a chorus line of dancers come kicking their legs in five dimensions, and I laugh and build a jungle gym for them to play on, and she swats it down and pours a jaguar into my heart.
 And my whiskers twitch every time someone in the room breathes, because they’re in me too.
-And I don’t know who I am when I’m with her, or who she is, but I love her just the same.
+And I don’t know who I am when I’m with her, or who she is, but I love her anyway.
 I continue to do ceremonies for the insights they give me, for the courage to live a more honest and caring life.
 But I also do them because I straight up enjoy her company.

 You Don’t Need the Medicine

 There’s one last piece: the integration.
 This is where some of those doing ayahuasca could use a little meditation insight.
 It’s commonplace in ayahuasca circles to say the real work begins at home.
 You’re given an insight, maybe you’ve worked through a tough pattern.
 What now?
-Unless you’re deliberately engaging with ayahuasca as a weekly or monthly practice, you’re back in the mundane world of job and mortgage, and it’s six months before you can shell out the dollars for another round of eco-cosmic chicanery.
+Unless you’re deliberately engaging with ayahuasca as a weekly or monthly practice, you’re back in the mundane world of job and mortgage, and it’s six months before you can shell out the dollars for another round of cosmic chicanery.
 It’s easy to overlook a simple truth: you don’t actually need ayahausca.
 What you need is to be reminded of what is meaningful in life, and a practice to help you work through what prevents you from experiencing that meaning.

 Meditation – a simple sitting practice – is one way to do this without the bells and whistles.
 Over time, it can show you the ordinary is actually extraordinary, that you don’t need dancing cats or an inter-dimensional colonic, however tremendous those things may be.
 The danger of ayahuasca and other “entheogens” is you come to depend on them for meaning instead of creating (co-creating!) it yourself.
 As the saying goes, you never learn to make your own way up the mountain.
 You never build the necessary concentration and clarity and equanimity and friendliness to make the in-between parts of your life the main event.